-As St Albans Council has more than 250 employees, it is a relevant organisation covered by the regulations and as such data was collected on the snapshot date of 31 March 2019.
-This identified 426 employees included in the Gender Pay Gap analysis of which 251 (59%) were female and 175 (41%) were male.
+As St Albans Council has more than 250 employees and it is a relevant organisation covered by the regulations data was collected on the snapshot date of 31 March 2020.
+This data identified 411 employees included in the Gender Pay Gap analysis of which 235 (57%) were female and 176 (43%) were male.